Ketel Marte Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.

-- The Padres have a 4.14 team ERA that ranks 13th across all league pitching staffs.
+- The Padres have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

-- Padres pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- Padres pitchers combine to rank 14th in baseball in home runs surrendered (21 total, 1.1 per game).

-- Wacha gets the start for the Padres, his fourth of the season.
-He is 2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched.
+- Lugo (2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched) makes the start for the Padres, his fourth of the season.

-- The right-hander's last appearance was on Saturday against the Milwaukee Brewers, when he threw 4 1/3 innings, surrendering seven earned runs while allowing 11 hits.
+- In his last outing on Saturday against the Milwaukee Brewers, the righty tossed 3 2/3 innings, giving up three earned runs while surrendering eight hits.

-- The 31-year-old has an ERA of 6.06, with 8.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .292 against him.
+- In three games this season, the 33-year-old has amassed a 2.70 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.